 These gluten-free chocolate chip cookies are a little bit of heaven.
 They remind me of the original Toll House cookies that I used to make before going gluten-free.
 They’re slightly crisp on the outside and have a tender chewy center.
 Oh, they are so, so good!
+Be sure to try my Chocolate Chip Cookie Bars, Chocolate Chip Muffins, and Chocolate Chip Cookie Cake.

-Ingredients for Gluten-Free & Dairy-Free Chocolate Chip Cookies:
+Ingredients For Gluten-Free Chocolate Chip Cookies

 - Gluten-Free Flour: My favorite gluten-free & dairy-free flour blends to use are Better Batter and Pamela’s Artisan Blend.
 I’ve been using them both with great results.
 They are both a 1-1 substitute.
 If you use another gluten-free flour blend be sure that it contains xanthan gum.
 If not add 1/2 teaspoon xanthan gum per cup of flour.